Topics enable the development of usable and reusable content.

 provide opportunities for reuse but large enough to be coherently

 authored and read.
-Since each topic is written to address a single
+When each topic is written to address a single

 subject, authors can organize a set of topics logically and achieve